Lesser bulb fly (Eumerus funeralis)

 Narcissus bulb fly (Merodon equestris)

-Pest description and damage The adult narcissus bulb fly is about 0.5 inch long and closely resembles a small bumblebee; it can be recognized by its aggressive behavior of bumping into other bees and female bulb flies.
+Pest description and damage The adult narcissus bulb fly is about 0.5 inch in length and closely resembles a small bumblebee; it can be recognized by its aggressive behavior of bumping into other bees and female bulb flies.
 The larva is a fat, yellowish-white, wrinkled maggot about 0.75 inch long.
 The lesser bulb fly adults are smaller at 0.2 inch long and blackish green with white markings on the abdomen; the larvae are smaller and more numerous in the bulbs.
 The maggots of the narcissus bulb fly burrow into the bulbs near the basal plate and feed inside the bulbs, destroying bulb scale and flower parts while maggots of the lesser bulb fly are thought to be scavengers.
 Infested bulbs may develop spindly, grassy-looking leaves if the bulb is not too badly damaged.
 Severely damaged bulbs are soft, brown, and decayed.
 The narcissus bulb fly attacks amaryllis, galtonia, hyacinth, iris, lily, leucojum, narcissus, scilla, tulip, and vallota.
 The lesser bulb fly also attacks and may be a primary pest on onions and shallots and other bulbs.

 Biology and life history The life history of the two pests are similar.
 The females lay eggs near the bulbs during May or early June.
 The eggs hatch into grubs that move down into the soil and burrow into the base of the bulb to feed there, reducing the bulb's center to a rotten mass.
 In the process, they destroy the embryonic flowers that unfolded the following spring.
 After feeding, larvae pupate in the bulb or soil.
 In the spring, they emerge as adult flies to mate and lay eggs.
 Lesser bulb fly may have a second generation.

 Pest monitoring Check daffodil plantings for spindly, grassy leaves and no flower.
 Dig up bulbs to inspect for hollowed out bulbs, decay followed by scavengers such as millipedes and sowbugs.